HelpListCrew/HelpListBE/README.md

 ### **Helping Humans Help Humans**
 ![DV Banner](app/assets/images/dv-banner.png)
 ## HelpList Mission:
-It is estimated that over 10 million Americans experience domestic violence annually.
-One of the main reasons people choose to stay in these types of situations is lack of resources.
-HelpList's mission is to crowdsource resources to lessen the burden for survivors, and make providing resources easy and accessible to the everyday person.
+Our mission at Helplist is to harness the power of crowdsourcing to alleviate the burden for survivors as they rebuild their lives.
+We aim to make providing resources easy and accessible to anyone utilizing our partner orginazations, empowering everyday people to make a meaningful impact.
 ## About:
 - HelpList allows victims of domestic violence in collaboration with an organization to create personalized wishlist's of needed items to post anonymously.
 - Users can select a facility, select a wishlist, and purchase items from wishlists to be sent directly to the organization and survivors.